pqrs-org/Karabiner-archived/README.md

 System requirements
 -------------------

-Mac OS X 10.9 or higher.
+Mac OS X 10.9 (Maveriks) or higher.
+KeyRemap4MacBook works for all Mac products, including the MacBook series, the iMac, Mac mini, and Mac Pro.

 * If you require KeyRemap4MacBook for OS X 10.6 - 10.8, use KeyRemap4MacBook 8.4.0.
 * If you require KeyRemap4MacBook for OS X 10.4 - 10.5, use KeyRemap4MacBook 5.1.0.